-Our bylaws and corporate governance guidelines provide our Board with flexibility to combine or separate the positions of Chairman of the Board and Chief Executive Officer and/or the implementation of a lead director in accordance with its determination that utilizing one or the other structure would be in the best interests of our company.
-At the current time, we do not have a Chairman of the Board or a lead director.
-Our board believes that oversight of our company is the responsibility of our Board as a whole, and this responsibility can be properly discharged without a Chairman or lead director.
-Our Chief Executive Officer, Dr. Kauffman, facilitates communications between members of our Board and works with management in the preparation of the agenda for each board meeting.
-All of our directors are encouraged to make suggestions for Board agenda items or pre-meeting materials.
-Our board has concluded that our current leadership structure is appropriate at this time.
-However, our Board will continue to periodically review our leadership structure and may make such changes in the future, as it deems appropriate.
+Our bylaws and Corporate Governance Guidelines provide our board of directors with flexibility to combine or separate the positions of Chairman of the Board and Chief Executive Officer and/or to implement the role of Lead Independent Director in accordance with its determination that utilizing one or the other structure would be in the best interests of our company.

+At this time, we do not have a Chairman of the Board, though our board of directors appointed Mr. Greene to serve as Lead Independent Director in January 2015.
+While our board of directors believes that oversight of our company is the responsibility of our board of directors as a whole, and this responsibility can be properly discharged without a Chairman or Lead Independent Director, our board of directors determined that appointing Mr. Greene as Lead Independent Director would facilitate interactions between Dr. Kauffman, our Chief Executive Officer, and the other independent directors and would enable the board of directors and the Company to utilize Mr. Greene's breadth of experience across many strategic and operational matters in development stage biotechnology companies.

+Mr. Greene serves as a liaison between our Chief Executive Officer and our independent directors.
+Mr. Greene meets regularly and communicates directly with the independent directors outside the presence of management and reports any comments and concerns of the independent directors to our Chief Executive Officer.
+He also meets regularly with our senior management to discuss operational and strategic matters.
+Mr. Greene presides over executive sessions of the board of directors and provides our Chief Executive Officer with a formal annual review, as well as regular informal feedback, based on the consensus views collected from members of our board of directors.

+While Dr. Kauffman facilitates communications between members of our board of directors and works with management in the preparation of the agenda for each meeting of the board of directors, Mr. Greene also has an important role in establishing the agenda, determining what information is provided to our board of directors and coordinating with management to ensure that sufficient meeting time is allocated to each agenda item.
+Additionally, all of our directors are encouraged to make suggestions for agenda items or pre-meeting materials for meetings of our board of directors.

+Our board of directors has concluded that the current leadership structure described above is appropriate at this time.
+However, our board of directors will continue to periodically review our leadership structure and may make such changes in the future, as it deems appropriate.